lakkatv/lakka-website/content/about.md

 title: About this website
 ---

-This website is meant to inform about Lakka evolution.
+This website is meant to showcase Lakka's evolution.

-It is fully static. and generated with [nanoc](http://nanoc.ws/).
+It is fully static and generated using [nanoc](http://nanoc.ws/).

 ## Analytics and Privacy

-We do not use any cookie.
-We do not track your browsing nor provide your navigation information to a third party Analytics service because we don't need them, because we don't care, and because we respect your privacy.
+We do not use any cookies and neither track your browsing nor provide your navigation information to third party analytics because we do not need them, do not care, and more importantly, because we respect your privacy.

-We also do not include third party scripted social network share widget.
+We also do not include scripted third party social network sharing widgets.

 ## Licence

-Any content on this website is Licencied under [Creative Commons 4.0 By Share Alike Licence](http://creativecommons.org/licenses/by-sa/4.0/).
+Any content on this website is Licensed under [Creative Commons 4.0 By Share Alike Licence](http://creativecommons.org/licenses/by-sa/4.0/).
-That means you can reuse, share, and remix it, provided you just mention the authors.
+This means that you can reuse, share, and remix it, provided you mention the authors.

 ## Hosting

-We would like to thank [Evolix](http://www.evolix.com/) for offering this website hosting.
+We would like to thank [Evolix](http://www.evolix.com/) for offering this website's hosting.

 ![Evolix](/images/evolix.png)